CHARLES RIVER BIKEWAY:

-To start from Newton; From Route 30 (Commonwealth Ave) on the west side of I-95, head north on River Rd.
+To start from Newton (Western End); From Route 30 (Commonwealth Ave) on the west side of I-95, head north on River Rd.
 Take your first right onto Norumbega Rd and travel underneath the highway.
 Take a right and this will bring you to a parking lot next to the Charles River.
 This is the northern terminus of the Upper Charles River Bikeway Loop.

 The CHARLES RIVER RESERVATION is a linear park stretching from Boston Harbor up the river for 20 miles.
 The lower half of the reservation, from downtown Boston to the Watertown Dam, is the Charles River Basin, which includes the Esplanade on the Boston side.
 The Upper Charles River section of the Reservation begins at Watertown Square and meanders to Riverdale Park in West Roxbury.